 Bad Sector: It is a cluster of space on hard drive which appears to be defective.
 Due to presence of excessive bad sectors on hard drive, it may result in the corruption of the hard drive.
 As a result, you may face format error message whenever you try to access your external hard drive.

-- File Restore Software is compatible in recovering files from Windows and Mac operating system.
+- File Restore Software is compatible in recovering files on Windows and Mac operating systems (All the versions).

 - It recovers different file types such as images, songs, videos, documents, etc.